Ali-AliAkbari/Super-Resolution-of-Turbulent-Flow-Fields-using-Deep-Learning/README.md

-Based on your code, the paper, and your usage of both the model architecture diagram from the paper and `torchviz` for your own model visualization, here's a more **academic and polished** version of your `README.md` file:

----

 ## 🧠 Introduction

 Recent advances in deep learning have enabled transformative approaches in computational fluid dynamics (CFD), particularly in accelerating simulations and improving resolution through data-driven surrogates.
 One such approach, known as **super-resolution**, has shown significant promise in reconstructing high-fidelity flow fields from coarse CFD data.
 Originally developed for image enhancement in computer vision, super-resolution techniques are now being applied to engineering domains where computational cost and spatial resolution are critical limitations.